Ready2k/NovaDemos/NATIVE_TOOL_SOLUTION.md

 ### If Tools Don't Execute
 1. Check system prompt includes native tool instructions
-2. Verify tool is in `selectedTools` array
+2. Verify tool is in `selectedTools` array (check frontend tool selection)
 3. Check tool definition format in `tools/` directory
+4. Verify tool enable/disable functionality in UI is working correctly

+### If Tools Execute When Disabled
+1. Check that frontend sends `selectedTools: []` (empty array) when no tools selected
+2. Verify server logs show "Loaded 0/X tools: NONE"
+3. Ensure system prompt says "You do not have access to any tools"

 ### If Audio Issues Occur
 1. Check VAD_THRESHOLD (should be 100)